 Bell’s V-280 Valor’s tilt-rotor design is a significant departure from the Black Hawk’s conventional helicopter layout and is more in keeping with Bell’s own V-22 Osprey.
 But while these two platforms leverage the same basic approach to aviation, there are a number of important differences.

 A tilt-rotor aircraft is, at its most simplistic level, a combination of helicopter and airplane design elements meant to give operators the basic utility of a rotorcraft alongside the greater speeds and ranges allowed by fixed-wing aircraft.
-This is accomplished via powered rotors mounted on rotating nacelles at either end of a fixed-wing, with the props pointing up for vertical take-off and landing operations, and forward during sustained flight.
+This is accomplished via powered rotors mounted on rotating nacelles at either end of a fixed wing, with the props pointing up for vertical take-off and landing operations, and forward during sustained flight.

-The most apparent difference between the V-280 Valor and V-22 Osprey is their size.
+The most apparent difference between the V-280 Valor and V-22 Osprey is in size.
 The V-280 was designed from the start to support infantry operations, whereas the V-22 is considered a medium/heavy assault support and utility aircraft.
 In practical terms, that means the V-22 is quite a bit bigger — it’s capable of carrying as many as 24 troops, while the V-280 is limited to just 12.

 That difference in purpose also manifests in the doors used in each aircraft.
 The V-22 leverages a large rear cargo ramp, while the V-280 has sliding six-foot doors on either side, more in keeping with the existing Black Hawk.